-- We have read the Plagiarism Regulations as set out in the Faculty or Open Campus Student Handbook and on University websites related to the submission of coursework for assessment. - 2.
-We declare that we understand that plagiarism is a serious academic offence for which the University may impose severe penalties. - 3.
-The submitted work indicated above is our own work, except where duly acknowledged and referenced. - 4.
-This work has not been previously submitted for credit either in its entirety or in part within the UWI or elsewhere.
-Where work was previously submitted, permission has been granted by our Supervisor/Lecturer/Instructor as reflected by the attached Accountability Statement. - 5.
-We understand that we may be required to submit the work in electronic form and accept that the University

-may check the originality of the work using a computer- based similarity detection service.
+- 1. We have read the Plagiarism Regulations as set out in the Faculty Handbook and University websites related to the submission of coursework for assessment. - We understand that plagiarism is the use of another's work pretending that it is one's own and that it is a serious academic offence for which the University may impose severe penalties. - 3.
+The submitted work indicated below is our own work, except where duly acknowledged and referenced. - 4.
+This paper has not been previously submitted for credit either in its entirety or in part within the UWI or elsewhere. - 5.
+We understand that we may be required to submit the work in electronic form and accept that the University may check the originality of the work using a computer-based plagiarism detection service.

-NAME

-SIGNATURE

-NAME

-SIGNATURE

-NAME

-SIGNATURE

-DATE